fidelity/kconnect/docs/book/src/installation.md

 ./install-kconnect.sh
 ```

-This works on Linux, Macos and Windows (using GitBash terminal)
+This works on Linux, macOS and Windows (using GitBash terminal)